The Real Problem With Crowdfunding Health Care

 Kati McFarland is 26 years old.
 If you look at her YouCaring page, you can see she has a septum piercing; she wears great lipstick; she’s skilled at taking selfies.
-She’s currently finishing her B.A. at the University of Arkansas, majoring in business and violin performance.
+She’s currently finishing degrees in business and violin performance at the University of Arkansas.
 She loves cats, greyhounds, Russian composers, and hockey.
 And if the Affordable Care Act is repealed — and the replacement doesn’t cover pre-existing conditions — she says she will almost certainly die.

 McFarland has Ehlers-Danlos syndrome, a rare genetic disorder that makes it difficult to, in her words, “walk/stand/eat without severe pain/dislocations/vomiting/blackouts.”
 Even with her extensive health complications, she was able to make ends meet, receiving coverage under her father’s insurance plan, until his sudden death last year.
 Facing possible eviction and rapidly deteriorating health, McFarland turned to YouCaring, a popular crowdfunding site, where she meticulously detailed her $562-a-month COBRA payment, her co-pays, her prescription expenses, and the medical procedures she needed to survive.